linkdapp/Oracle-EBS-HA-DR-Architecture-POC/High_Availability/RAC/Oracle_EBS_DB_Single_Node_to_RAC_README.md

 	sudo yum install -y oracleasm
 	sudo yum install -y oracleasm-support

 	# Use fdisk command to format the ASM Disks.
-Don this On ONE server only.
+Do this On ONE server only.
 NODE1 (oradbserv01)
 	# For example

+	sudo lsblk

 	sudo fdisk -l                    #  List disks